sidbdri/cookiecutter-de_analysis_skeleton/docs/DGE README.md

 * **\<comparison\_name\>_padj**: adjusted p-value (i.e. false discovery rate) after correcting for multiple testing.
 * **\<comparison\_name\>\_raw\_l2fc**: raw log2 fold change in gene expression between conditions, calculated directly from normalised read counts (this may be different to the fold change calculated by DESeq2, which does some further processing beyond the raw value).

+_n.b._:

-(In the first instance, the `l2fc` and `padj` columns are the ones to look at.)
+* In the first instance, the `l2fc` and `padj` columns are the ones to look at.
+* In a comparison named "B\_vs\_A", a positive log2 fold change means that gene expression is higher in the "comparison" condition B than in the "base" condition A, and vice-versa for a negative fold change.
+If there is any confusion about which are the "comparison" and "base" conditions (e.g. if we have named the comparison incorrectly) then consulting the appropriate entry in the **\*de_summary\*.csv** file will indicate exactly which conditions were used as comparison and base.

 ### Gene Ontology enrichment analysis

-In the sub-folder **differential_expression/go**, there are Gene Ontology (GO) enrichment analyses for each differential expression comparison (these may be in further species-specific sub-folders if data from multiple species are being sequenced).
+In the sub-folder **differential_expression/go**, there are Gene Ontology (GO) enrichment analyses for each differential expression comparison (these may be in further species-specific sub-folders).

-For each comparison we take (i) all genes called differentially expressed at false discovery rate < 0.05, (ii) just the up-regulated genes and (iii) just the down-regulated genes.
+For each differential expression comparison we take (i) all genes called differentially expressed at false discovery rate < 0.05, (ii) just the up-regulated genes and (iii) just the down-regulated genes.
 Then for each of the GO categories of "biological process", "cellular compartment" and "molecular function", we use an algorithm to test whether the differentially expressed genes are enriched in genes annotated with particular GO terms, as compared to the background set of all genes expressed in this data.
 These results can start to give some clue as to the particular biological processes that are being affected, without having to just scan through huge lists of gene expression data.

-(n.b. some of these GO analysis files might not be present, if there were no, or only a few, differentially expressed genes for a particular differential expression comparison.)
+_n.b._ some of these GO analysis files might not be present, if there were no, or only a few, differentially expressed genes for a particular differential expression comparison.

 Each GO enrichment results CSV file contains the following columns: